Seeing Perfection

 During my stay, I spent time talking to some of the locals who were nearing death.
 I tried to feed them what I could manage.
 However, for the most part, those nearest to death could not muster the energy to talk or eat.
 One boy proved an interminable burden upon my sanity.
 I had to stick the food in his mouth, and then patiently assist him as, together, we worked his jaw up and down.
 Too weak to talk, a challenge to even hold the tin cup of water I proffered a few times daily.

 Every waking moment, the boy sat next to what I assumed was the family hut.
-Chased by the sun, he would navigate a path around the tiny thatch, mud, and cardboard structure.
+Chased by the sun, he would navigate a path around the tiny thatch, mud and cardboard structure.
 The irony proved hard to miss; our sun, the greatest galactic power, directly impacted each moment of this excruciatingly feeble little teenager's existence.
 By night's end, the brave young lad would vanish only to reappear with the break of each new morning.
 As near as I could tell, this was the full extent of life for the emaciated young fellow.

 I remember thinking of a friend from my hometown who was miffed because the graduation gift his dad gave him was what he described as "a cheap used car".

 Late one morning, five days into our ritualistic feeding ordeal, I approached the hut with a cup in hand.
 Bread protruding from my breast pocket I walked around to the back of his hut where I fully expected to discover him curled up in the shade.
 This sweltering morning he never managed to complete the circuit of his hut.
-Just prior to my arrival at his hut the young boy had been found dead.
+Just before my arrival to his hut, the young boy had been found dead.
 Flies swarming his cold contorted body, mouth agape, black eyes wide open.
 Twisted by the morbidity of the day, each night I would struggle to sleep.
 Sights and sounds of village life played over in my mind, an earwig drilling into my head.
 Tears rolled down my cheeks readily as each desperate day crashed into another vile rendition of Saharan survival.

 Relaxing back in your leather Ottoman recliner possibly you could relieve yourself of the television remote long enough to consider, as I have, the voice of imperfection.
 Possibly, you might regale me with a story about rape, murder, the destroyed planet, greed, or any of a long laundry list of grievances that cause you to pause.
 Simply stated we humans are eternal judges, therefore, it should prove quite easy to find a subject matter which repulses your sense of equanimity.
 Fodder aplenty for insisting my concept of manifest perfection is ludicrous.

 For most of us, certainly speaking for ourselves, daily we privately or verbally express a dislike of something.
 From the moment I wake, I enjoy my coffee a certain way.
 Checking the sports page, I am happier to see my favourite team has won.
-Without doubt or hesitation, it is likely I will always admit a great dislike of Brussels sprouts.
+Without doubt or hesitation, I will always admit a great dislike of Brussels sprouts.
 Trivial things do tend to pick at me.

 Like a crow testing carrion, I sample my world slowly before taking each bite.
 Looking past the banality of preference, when confronted by injustice smashing the barriers of social common sense I am inevitably stopped dead in my tracks by the stench of injustice.
 Starvation, rape, murder, and the bevvy of heinous acts cause many to utter the oft-heard query.